Teenager Ejected, Dies In Tragic Crash In Aurora

 AURORA, Colo.
 (CBS4) – Aurora police say a teenager died after being ejected from a vehicle in a tragic crash early Monday morning.
 Police say speeding is believed to be a contributing factor in the crash.

-Officers responded to East Hampden Avenue and South Tower Road at around 2:40 a.m.READ MORE: Denver Boasts Nearly 80% COVID Vaccination Rate With At Least 1 Dose, 73% Fully Vaccinated
+Officers responded to East Hampden Avenue and South Tower Road at around 2:40 a.m.READ MORE: Old Vape Devices, Cartridges Collected In Boulder County

 They say an Infiniti sedan was heading east on Hampden Ave. when it lost control near the intersection of Tower Rd.
 Investigators say the driver veered to the right, hit a tree causing the vehicle to go airborne.

 The vehicle then hit a light pole and a retaining wall before it finally stopped.
 The passenger was ejected and died at the scene, police say.
-The driver was taken to the hospital with serious injuries.READ MORE: San Miguel County Sheriff Warns Hikers After Deputies Find Dozens Of Weapons At Illegal Camp
+The driver was taken to the hospital with serious injuries.READ MORE: Camping Ban Ordinance Fails To Pass In Aurora City Council

 Both the driver and passenger are described as juvenile males.
 Further details were not released.

-No charges have been filed, yet, police say.MORE NEWS: Fraudsters Buying Identities, Tips & Tricks From Black Market To File Fraudulent Colorado Unemployment Claims
+No charges have been filed, yet, police say.MORE NEWS: Colorado Mother, Daughters Flee Afghanistan, Land At Denver International Airport

 Investigators ask anyone who might have surveillance video of the crash or saw it happen to call the Metro Denver Crime Stoppers at 720-913-7867.